bgamari/ghc-wiki-import/records/overloaded-record-fields/implementation.md

 - When there is only one thing in scope, what should we do?
 See [discussion here](records/overloaded-record-fields/plan#scope-issues,-or,-why-we-miss-dot).
 - Add `HsVarOut RdrName id` instead of `HsSingleRecFld` (or perhaps rename `HsVar` to `HsVarIn`)?
 This would also be useful to recall how the user referred to something.

-- Support virtual fields or forbid them?
+- Fix reporting of unused local field definitions.
-- Sort out reporting of unused imports.
+- Only do magic instance lookup when the extension is enabled?
 - Haddock omits fields from HTML index and prints selector names in LaTeX exports list.

 - Consider syntactic sugar for `Upd` constraints.